lukarh/spotiinsights/README.md

 `$ cd client` then `$ npm install` then `$ npm start` to run the client

+Open `http://localhost:3000` to view the application in your browser.

 `$ cd server` then `$ npm install` then `$ nodemon` to run the server

+Host the server locally on your computer.

 ### Application Credentials